MinaPecheux/Advent-Of-Code/2018/Python/README.md

 Still, the other big question is: how can we efficiently generate all the possible pairs, so that we can then apply the test and filter out the pairs we are truly interested in?
 The answer is to use the built-in Python ``itertools`` package.
 This lib contains lots of utilities to create cartesian products, permutations, combinations...
 Here, we use the ``product`` function and the ``chr()`` built-in method to get a character from an ASCII code (this is the reverse of ``ord()``).
 By combining those together, we can generate a list of all possible lower- and uppercase letter pairs, and then we just filter out the ones where the letters aren't the same.

+I had a problem optimizing the execution time for Part II.
+After searching for a while, I admit I went to [Advent of Code's dedicated Reddit thread](https://www.reddit.com/r/adventofcode) and browsed through the others' suggestions.
+Many people seem to be stuck like I was; I could not find a less brutal way of treating the problem than simply looping through the alphabet, removing the corresponding letter from the input polymer and running the algorithm from Part I. The trick was to actually use the reduced polymer already computed in Part I!
+This dropped my execution time from ~10 sec to about half a second.
+Thanks to [asger_blahimmel](https://www.reddit.com/user/asger_blahimmel/) for the tip! :)

 ## Day 6: Chronal Coordinates

-Nothing to special to say, except that this problem talks about the Manhattan distance (or [Taxicab geometry](https://en.wikipedia.org/wiki/Taxicab_geometry)), a common math measurement whenever you have points on a grid.
+Nothing special to say, except that this problem talks about the Manhattan distance (or [Taxicab geometry](https://en.wikipedia.org/wiki/Taxicab_geometry)), a common math measurement whenever you have points on a grid.